 Finding the answer to how much your business is worth can seem overwhelming and complex for many business owners, but addressing the issue is vital.
 It’s not enough to rely on anecdotal deal information or gut instinct.
-To truly understand the worth of your business and thrive in today’s changing market and in the wake of the COVID-19 pandemic, obtaining a formal valuation is key.
+To truly understand the worth of your business and thrive in today’s changing market, obtaining a formal valuation is key.

 Why do business owners need a valuation?